Warriors vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- Los Angeles is 6-4 against the spread and 7-3 overall over its past 10 games.
+- Los Angeles has gone 7-3 over its past 10 games, with a 7-3 record against the spread in that span.

-- In their past 10 games, the Lakers have hit the over six times.
+- The Lakers have hit the over in four of their last 10 outings.

 - Los Angeles' winning percentage against the spread at home is .512 (21-20-0).
 On the road, it is .488 (20-21-0).